Introduction to Monitoring, Evaluation and Learning for Peacebuilding Practitioners

 Prerequisite: Introduction to Peacebuilding Theory and Practice or Introduction to Conflict Transformation or Fundamentals of Peacebuilding or an equivalent course or experience.

 This course approaches monitoring, evaluation, and learning (MEL) from a learning perspective and introduces theories of change, indicators, monitoring, evaluation, learning design, and tools for reflective practice.
-The course is designed to enable participants to practice evaluative thinking; design better projects; monitor, evaluate, and learn from those projects more regularly and effectively; engage with evaluation more thoroughly; and improve practice and accountability to all concerned parties.
+The course is designed to enable participants to practice evaluative thinking; design better projects; monitor, evaluate, and learn from those projects more regularly and effectively; prepare for project and program evaluation more effectively; and improve practice and accountability to all concerned parties.

 Joan McGregor has been working in the field of conflict transformation for more than 40 years.
 Her engagement in conflict transformation started with work against apartheid in her home country of South Africa.
 Joan has a Master’s Degree in Peace and Reconciliation from Coventry University in the UK.
 She is currently working freelance as a conflict transformation practitioner, undertaking consultancies for clients.